Philosophy of Partnership

 Compliance with all contracts and paperwork: Throughout the year, partner agencies and site supervisors are responsible for paperwork and meetings, such as the June/July Partner Agency webinar, the Placement Agreement, the Certificate of Liability Insurance, the Site Supervisor Contract, the fall Initial Placement Assessment, an organizational assessment, mid-term and year-end evaluations of the JV/AmeriCorps member, and monthly approval of the JV/AmeriCorps member’s timesheet.
 Additionally, the placement fee is due in three installments – September, December, and February (exact dates and amounts are in your placement agreement).
 If payment is going to be late for any reason, please contact our business office.
 Non-compliant partner agencies are less competitive during the fall agency selection process.

-Leave from Service: Partner Agencies agree to release JV/AmeriCorps members from service to attend JVC Northwest-sponsored events, such as the two annual retreats.
-In addition to holidays observed by the Partner Agency, the JV/AmeriCorps member is allowed 10 days’ vacation leave from service during the service year, the dates of which are to be negotiated with their site supervisor.
+Leave from Service: Partner Agencies agree to release JV/AmeriCorps members from service to attend JVC Northwest-sponsored events, such as the two annual regional retreats, one in locale retreat, and two program wide retreats for JVs who identify as BIPOC (Black, Indigenous, People of Color).
+In addition to holidays observed by the Partner Agency, the JV/AmeriCorps member is allowed 10 days leave from service during the service year, the dates of which are to be negotiated with their site supervisor.
 Partner Agencies are to allow JV/AmeriCorps members to attend AmeriCorps-sponsored service days, such as Make a Difference Day and Martin Luther King Jr. Service Day.